NotYetBenGan/base/MLZoomCamp/Capstone1/README.md

 ## Containerization
 I use Docker Desktop preinstalled on my machine.
 Let's put the prediction in a Docker container.

 1. I've prepared [`Dockerfile`](Dockerfile) with instructions.
 Unfortunately, I was not able to avoid ```RUN pip install tensorflow``` command.
-It took less than 2 minutees to install during the build.
+It took less than 2 minutees to install it during the build.
 If you know how to avoid this, please write in the review

 2. Running the Docker Container and testing